euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

   \frac{\partial u}{\partial t} + \nabla \cdot \mathbf{f}(u, \nabla u) = S( \mathbf{x}, t),

 where :math:`u(\mathbf{x},t)` is a state vector representing the solution, :math:`\mathbf{f}` a flux function, and :math:`S` a source term.
-A prominent example of an advection-diffusion type problem are the compressible Navier-Stokes equations of fluid dynamics.
+A well known example of an advection-diffusion type problem are the compressible Navier-Stokes equations of fluid dynamics.
 The efficient solution of which, especially in their unsteady form, is of great interest to both industry and academia.
 PyFR is based around the flux reconstruction (FR) approach of Huynh [Huy07]_.
 FR is both high-order accurate in space and can operate on unstructured grids.
-In FR the computational domain of interest is first discretized into an mesh of conforming elements.
+In FR the computational domain of interest is first discretized into a mesh of conforming elements.
 Inside of each element two sets of points are defined: one in the interior of the element, commonly termed the *solution points*, and another on the surface of the element, termed the *flux points*.

 In FR the solution polynomial inside of each element, as defined by the values of :math:`u` at the solution points, is discontinuous across elements.